Social Login PRO

 To use logins using Yahoo!
 ID, you need to register your site at https://developer.apps.yahoo.com/projects/.
 Register as Standard Project, select "This app requires access to private user data" and then select "Read/Write Public" under "Social Directory (Profiles)".
 After you finish the registration, you'll be provided Consumer Key and Consumer Secret.
 Input those values into appropriate fields.
 Select a custom profile field to store Yahoo!
 ID (note that it is stored in "short" form, i.e. username only) and choose whether you want to send updates to Yahoo! on user's behalf.

-To enable logins using Google account, you need to register your site at https://www.google.com/accounts/ManageDomains.
+To enable logins using Google account, you need to register your site at https://console.developers.google.com/project.
+Make sure you enable Google+ API for the project.
 After you finish the registration, you'll be given OAuth Consumer Key and OAuth Consumer Secret.
 Input those values into appropriate fields.
 Select a custom profile field to store Gmail address, which will be used as returning visitor identifier.

 Google is currently supported only for authentication, as there is no public API yet for Google+